ZyvernoZyverno

 Data Collected

 We store the candidate’s phone number, SMS delivery status, and opt-out preferences.
-We do not share phone numbers with third parties beyond the SMS delivery provider (Telnyx).
+We do not share phone numbers with third parties beyond our SMS delivery sub-processor.

 Opt-Out Rights